Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Ultra Roxy.md

 Speed=10

-Attack=700
+Attack=750

 Jump=2

-Defence=700
+Defence=750

-Ability=Ultelian:
+Ability=Ultriex:

 When A Cat Is Hit

 By Roxy, They Take

-5 Damage Per Turn For 2 Turns
+100 Damage Per Turn For 2 Turns

 Ability=Megacharged Attack: